romcal/romcal/docs/advanced-usage.md

 ## Overriding dates

-romcal is designed with extensibility in mind to cater for unique scenarios that are common in the liturgical calendar.
+romcal is designed with extensibility in mind, to cater for unique scenarios that are common in the liturgical calendar.

 ### Overriding a date by its calendar source [deprecated]